honzajavorek/posse/README.md

 ## Features

-- One-click capture of the current tab's URL
+- One-click capture of the current tab's URL and title
 - Automatically opens the Discord channel at `https://discord.com/channels/769966886598737931/1075091413454303272`
-- Finds the message composer and stages the URL for you (does **not** send the message)
+- Finds the Discord message composer and stages the URL for you (does **not** send the message)
+- Opens LinkedIn's article editor at `https://www.linkedin.com/article/new/` and pre-fills the title input
 - Lightweight, runs locally without any external dependencies

 ## Project Structure